rancher/fleet/docs/troubleshooting.md

 ## Check status of fleet controller

-You can check the status of the Fleet controller pods by running the below commands.
+You can check the status of the Fleet controller pods by running the commands below:

 ```bash
 kubectl -n fleet-system logs -l app=fleet-controller